amosproj/amos2021ws07-nft-development/backend/appwrite-functions/announcement/README.md

 - The payload must contain `"data"` key with value in string.
 This string will be parsed to JSON by the function later on.
 - `getAnnouncements` must be set to true and `addAnnouncements` to false.
 Otherwise, function will ignore this request.
-- If `after` is true, the function will return #`numberOfAnnouncements` most recent announcements after the `timestamp`.
+- If `after` is true, the function will return #`numberOfAnnouncements` most recent announcements more recent than the `timestamp`.

 ## Add announcements